wangyuguan/zfmm/README.md

-# zfmm
-Fortran-77 implementation of fast multipole method with complex coordinates for Laplace and Helmholtz equations
+# Laplace and Helmholtz fast multipole method with complex coordinates